World Cup Bracket 2018: Results, Qualified Teams After Sunday's Knockout Play

 1 - Croatia have qualified for their first World Cup quarter-final since 1998, when they went on to finish third in the tournament.
 Ascendent. #CRODEN #CRO #WorldCup https://t.co/Xby7a9fHKE

-Matthias Jorgensen and Mario Mandzukic opened the scoring early, but the pace of the contest soon dropped after those two goals.
-While both sides had some half chances, the first real moment of drama came in extra time, when Schmeichel denied Luka Modric from the penalty spot.
+Mathias Jorgensen and Mario Mandzukic opened the scoring early, but the pace of the contest soon dropped after those two goals.
+While both sides had some half-chances, the first real moment of drama came in extra time, when Schmeichel denied Luka Modric from the penalty spot.

 Christian Eriksen, Milan Badelj, Lasse Schone, Josip Pivaric and Nicolai Jorgensen would all follow suit, missing their penalties as well.
-Ivan Rakitic burried the last attempt, and Croatia advanced.
+Ivan Rakitic buried the last attempt, and Croatia advanced.

 They'll be favoured to beat Russia in the quarter-finals.